-A year had passed, and I still can’t help but cry as I recalled getting word of Leo’s passing and the days that came after.
+A year has passed, and I still can’t help but cry as I recall getting word of Leo’s passing and the days that came after.
 I struggled to get out of bed the morning of Leo’s funeral.
 I dreaded being around everyone.
 Not to mention Leo’s parents.
-After all, the Dancy’s and I were so close.
+After all, the Dancys and I were so close.
 It was hard to look in their eyes and not break down.

 Leo’s face began flashing through my mind.
-I looked around my room and tried to shake away the thoughts of him, but his image is everywhere.
-The pictures behind me are all of us.
+I looked around my room and tried to shake away the thoughts of him, but his image was everywhere.
+The pictures behind me were all of us.
 I don’t know how I am going to be able to take all of this today.
-Since the news came, I have not been able to even leave my room.
+Since the news came, I haven’t been able to even leave my room.

 Outside my room, I heard my dad talking to Leo’s parents.
 They were crying.
 I wished I had been able to hug them, but I was too weak and still in shock.
 I really don’t remember what happened after that.
 I think I fell into a deep sleep.
 I wish I could have stayed that way.

 In my dreams, Leo was with me and nothing had changed.
 We held hands as we walked outside the school.
 He smiled at me and then placed his varsity jacket around my shoulders.
 I could tell by the trees swaying around us that it is cold.
 Halloween decorations adorned the outside of the school building.
 It was October.

 Then, I saw the snow on the ground.
 We were at last year’s winter formal.
 As I pictured this beautiful image, I was brought back to the present by the sound of my mother’s voice.
 “Mia, honey, are you up?”

 I hesitated before answering and then took a deep breath.
 “Yes, I’m up.”
 I look down, for fear she’ll catch me rolling my eyes.